rimstar.org Solar power - Pure/true vs modified sine waves and inverters

 Demonstration of true/pure sine wave vs modified sine wave

 The inverter I used puts out modified sine wave and its output can be seen in the photo on the left below.
 To get a photo of what pure sine wave looks like, I used the oscilloscope to measure the output from a wall socket/receptacle.
-The photo on the right shows that output.
+The photo on the left below shows that output*.

-Test setup for the modified sine wave inverter
+Test setup for the modified sine wave inverter.

-Oscilloscope output for modified sine wave inverter
+Test setup for the modified sine wave inverter.

 Oscilloscope output for pure sine wave.